gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 ### OAuth (Login via Hugging Face)

 Gradio supports OAuth login via Hugging Face.
 This feature is currently **experimental** and only available on Spaces.
 If allows to add a _"Sign in with Hugging Face"_ button to your demo.
 Check out [this Space](https://huggingface.co/spaces/Wauplin/gradio-oauth-demo) for a live demo.

 To enable OAuth, you must set `hf_oauth: true` as a Space metadata in your README.md file.
 This will register your Space as an OAuth application on Hugging Face.
 Next, you can use `gr.LoginButton` and `gr.LogoutButton` to add login and logout buttons to your Gradio app.
 Once a user is logged in with their HF account, you can retrieve their profile by adding a parameter of type `gr.OAuthProfile` to any Gradio function.
 The user profile will be automatically injected as a parameter value.
+If you want to perform actions on behalf of the user (e.g. list user's private repos, create repo, etc.), you can retrieve the user token by adding a parameter of type `gr.OAuthToken`.
+You must define which scopes you will use in your Space metadata (see [documentation](https://huggingface.co/docs/hub/spaces-oauth#scopes) for more details).

 Here is a short example: